 Driving in adverse weather conditions (226 to 237)

-The Highway Code rules for driving in adverse weather conditions, including wet weather, icy and snowy weather, windy weather, fog and hot weather.
+Rules for driving in adverse weather conditions, including wet weather, icy and snowy weather, windy weather, fog and hot weather.

 You MUST use headlights when visibility is seriously reduced, generally when you cannot see for more than 100 metres (328 feet).
 You may also use front or rear fog lights but you MUST switch them off when visibility improves (see Rule 236).